ropensci/software-review/packaging_guide.md

 ## <a href="#pkgnaming" name="pkgnaming"></a> Package naming

 * We strongly recommend short, descriptive names in lower case.
 If your package deals with one or more commercial services, please make sure the name does not violate branding guidelines.
+You can check if your package name is available, informative and not offensive by using the [`available` package](https://github.com/ropenscilabs/available).

 ## <a href="#funvar" name="funvar"></a> Function/variable naming & general syntax